 COVID-19: 30 min LSCS DRILL

 This template, provided by the Royal Hospital for Women, NSW, outlines team members roles and stages of care for a 30-minute emergency caesarean section multidisciplinary team drill.
 Permission is granted by the authors to modify to reflect local practice.
 If conducted according to CPD requirements, this activity may qualify for CPD credits under as a Team training scenario within own work environment, with usual work team.

 More information available here

 COVID-19 Lung Ultrasound Training

-This online module, developed by the University of Melbourne, is available for free:
+This online module, developed by the University of Melbourne, is available as a paid course:

 COVID-19 Airway Management Emergency Response Module